Fortunoff Fine Jewelry

 When you want a fine, classic piece of jewelry, you expect it to last for years.
 Precious metal prices are near all-time highs, so it's even more important to get what you pay for.
 Precious metals should wear beautifully and maintain their quality over time.

 U.S. laws and Federal Trade Commission guidelines govern the way gold jewelry must be described.
 There are specific definitions, according to the "fineness" (the amount of pure gold it contains).
-Here are the technical definitions:
+In the U.S., recent changes to FTC guidelines now allow an item to be described as "gold" with a modification even if there is only 1 karat of gold in the item (1/24, or 41/1000, parts gold).

-- Vermeil is sterling silver, over which a layer of gold at least 2.5 microns (approximately 100 millionths of an inch) thick has been applied.
-The gold is generally 14, 18 or 24 karat, depending on the designer's choice, and frequently its karatage is specified.
+- Vermeil is plated sterling silver.
+It requires a layer of gold at least 2.5 microns thick (approximately 100 millionths of an inch).
+The gold is generally 14, 18 or 24 karat, and frequently specified.

-- Lesser thicknesses of fine gold, applied over silver or over base metals such as bronze or steel, contain less gold content than vermeil.
-They include gold filled, gold plate, and electroplate.
-These thinner coatings are suitable for items such as necklaces or earrings, where the durability of the coating is less crucial.
-U.S. laws and FTC regulations are very clear about the thickness or content of gold in these products.
+- Gold filled, gold plate, and electroplate items have thinner layers of fine gold applied over silver or a base metal such as bronze or steel, and contain less gold content than vermeil.
+This technique is best suited to necklaces or earrings, where the durability of the coating is less crucial.

 Silver Jewelry - What You Should Know